raymondmuthii/foodify-project/README.md

 ### API Integration

 The application uses the Tasty API to fetch recipe data.
-Make sure to replace the placeholder `apiKey` and `apiHost` values with your own credentials.